coodoo-workhorse/workhorse/README.md

 Workhorse will process the Chained-Job with the order of the elements  specified in this list.
 It ensure that the element at `position = n` can't be processed before the successfully execution of a job with the element at `position = n+1`.

 #### Example
-Let us suppose we have a Betcommunity-application, that allows users to bet on the outcome of football matches.
+Let's suppose we have a Betcommunity-application, that allows users to bet on the outcome of football matches.
 At the end of the season the application has to calcute how many points a lamda user has achieved.
 A obvious point here is: the global score achieved at the end of a given matchday also depends on the amount of point obtained on the last one.
 In this case rather than sequentially create a job for each matchday we can use the Chained-Job as follow.

 In the following example we suppose that a Worker `PointcalculationWorker` already exists.
 This Worker takes informations about a given matchdays as parameter and perform the calculation of points.